loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/orbstack-domains/README.md

 So this folder uses a small Caddy container as a bridge:

 - OrbStack gives the Caddy container friendly HTTPS hostnames
-- Caddy reverse proxies those hostnames to the shared ingress-nginx upstream
+- Caddy reverse proxies those hostnames to the mixed `vind` upstreams
+- the same Caddy container also advertises Docker-network aliases for `vcp.local`, `argocd.vcp.local`, and `forgejo.vcp.local`, so machine clients running on the `vind` network can reach the same hostnames without leaving the local Docker network

 That is the main pattern.